Hair Drug Test Facts and FAQs

 The hair not used from the time period being tested and all remaining hair is stored in the chain-of-custody sample acquisition pouch.
 Negative hair is stored for approximately 1 month.
-Positive hair is stored for five years.
+Positive hair is stored for two years.

 Laboratory records and test results are kept for a five-year period.